L'Arianna: Historical context

-In about 1590 Claudio Monteverdi, born in Cremona in 1567, secured a position as a viol player at the Mantuan court of Duke Vincenzo Gonzaga.
-Over the following ten years he advanced to become the duke's maestro della musica.
-During that time, significant developments were taking place in the world of musical theatre; in 1598 the work generally recognised as the first in the new genre of "opera"—Jacopo Peri's Dafne—was performed in Florence.
-The duke was quick to recognise the potential of this new musical form, and its potential for bringing prestige to those willing to sponsor it.
+Claudio Monteverdi (born in Cremona in 1567) began playing viol at the Mantuan court of Duke Vincenzo Gonzaga around 1590.
+Over the next decade he rose to become the duke's maestro della musica.
+Meanwhile, musical theatre underwent innovation: Jacopo Peri's Dafne, often cited as the first opera, debuted in Florence in 1598.
+The duke quickly saw this new musical genre's potential, including the prestige it could bring sponsors.

 As part of his duties to the Gonzaga court, Monteverdi was often required to compose or arrange music for staged performances.
 These works included a fully-fledged opera, L'Orfeo, written to a libretto by Alessandro Striggio the Younger and presented before the court on 24 February 1607.
 This performance pleased the duke, who ordered a repeat showing for 1 March.
 A contemporary account records that the piece "could not have been done better ...
 The music, observing due propriety, serves the poetry so well that nothing more beautiful is to be heard anywhere".

 Monteverdi was then required to write several pieces for performance at the wedding of the duke's son and heir Francesco to Margaret of Savoy, planned for early May 1608.
 These included a musical prologue for Battista Guarini's play L'idropica and a setting of the dramatic ballet Il ballo delle ingrate ("Dance of the Ungrateful Ladies"), with a text by Ottavio Rinuccini.
 There was also to be an opera, though it was not initially certain that Monteverdi would provide this.
 Other works under consideration were Peri's Le nozze di Peleo e Tetide ("The marriage of Peleus and Thetis") with a libretto by Francesco Cini, and a new setting of Dafne by Marco da Gagliano.
 In the event, the former was rejected and the latter designated for performance at the 1607–08 Carnival.
 The duke decreed that the wedding opera should be based on the myth of Arianna (Ariadne), and that Rinuccini should write the text.
 Monteverdi was instructed to provide the music.